bludbrook/manuscript-figs-cmg/README.md

+# Generate figures for scientific publication

-# manuscript-figs-cmg
+manuscript-figs-cmg

-Code to generate figures for a manuscript on the magnetic properties of Co2MnGa, a Heusler alloy
+Code to generate figures for a manuscript on the magnetic properties of Co2MnGa, a Heusler alloy.
+The data is not yet uploaded on GitHub, but the jupyter notebooks still display.
+These notebooks use Pandas and Matplotlib to turn raw scientific data into publication ready figures.

 The manuscript was published in 2017 in Applied Physics Letters: